I’m going to throw this out there: there’s no natural-fit position for the religious studies major.

 The Soul of Religious Studies?

 When I recruit students to take my courses, I am tempted to quote Secretary of State John Kerry.
-He has cannot help but see the role religion plays in both making difference and making a difference in the world.
+He cannot help but see the role religion plays in both making difference and making a difference in the world.

 Religion is a multivalent force, not reducible to good religion and bad religion.
 Still, we must take seriously those instances when actors seek to justify violence through religion.
 Rather than talking about building a school, creating a community or providing health care, these actors sometimes promote destruction—occasionally, sadly, in the guise of religion.